Mackenzie & Smith Fine Furniture Restoration

 Early oak desk box

-An atmospheric early oak desk box with carved initials and three fitted drawers inside.
+An early oak desk box with carved initials and three fitted drawers inside.
 In good overall condition with a few historic repairs.

 Circa 1690-1710.